bitwalker/conform/README.md

 ## Usage with Distillery

-NOTE: Please use at least version 0.11 of Distillery, as the convention for hooks has changed.

 All you need to use Conform with Distillery is to set the plugin in your release config:

 ```elixir